-The October 2024 Budget confirmed that inheritance tax (IHT) will move to a residence-based system from 6 April 2025.
-This will provide certainty for long-term leavers as overseas assets will be outside the scope of UK IHT after a maximum of 10 years of non-UK residence.
+Long-term leavers, such as those retiring overseas, may benefit from inheritance tax (IHT) moving to a residence-based system from 6 April 2025.
+This provides certainty as overseas assets will be outside the scope of UK IHT after a maximum of 10 years of non-UK residence.